2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-pcr-primer-calculator-using-r.md

 ## Creating our script in R
 #### Section 1: Adding libraries to the R script

 Libraries were created to make coding easier for everyone.
 A library inside code is synonymous to a literal library.
 They are full of *books*.
 Each book you request from the library helps you accomplish a task.
-Imagine yourself as a computer, your human overlord demands that you take the integral of an infinite series that is both continuous and decreasing in a positive manor and needs to know if the function converges or diverges.
+Imagine yourself as a computer, your human overlord demands that you take the integral of an infinite series that is both continuous and decreasing in a positive manner and needs to know if the function converges or diverges.
 What are you going to do?
 You will go to the library and request a Calculus textbook by Ron Larson.
 Once you have the book, you can tell your master the area under the curve of the infinite series is finite and will converge.

 For our script we will be using two libraries, readr and stringr.
 ```r